-The Forestry Assistance Program (FAP) is designed to provide an initial professional contact with landowners who are interested in actively managing their forested property.
-The FAP forester can then help citizens better understand, plan, manage, protect and utilize their forest resources through various avenues of information, education and outreach.
-All of our services are at no cost to the landowner and provide an excellent initial contact between professionals and landowners.
+The Forestry Assistance Program (FAP) is designed to provide initial professional contact with landowners who are interested in actively managing their forested property.
+The FAP forester can then help citizens better understand, plan, manage, protect, and utilize their forest resources through various avenues of information, education and outreach.
+All of our services are at no cost to the landowner and provide excellent initial contact between professionals and landowners.
 We aim to promote forest resource stewardship on private lands in local communities by introducing landowners to forest management and setting them up to achieve their management goals.

-Our District Forester, offers the following services in Iron and Baraga counties:
+Our District Forester offers the following services:

 Forestry Assistance Program Referral Service:

 The FAP program provides referrals to natural resource professionals in our area.
-Services provided include management plan writing, timber sale administration, timber value appraisal, timber marking, wildlife habitat enhancement and many other services.
+Services provided include management plan writing, timber sale administration, timber value appraisal, timber marking, wildlife habitat enhancement, and many other services.

 Private Lands Forestry Referral Service:

 How it works: